Business Loan Default Liability in Florida

 How Business Debt Becomes Personal Debt

 A business organized as an LLC or corporation is a separate legal entity.
-The entity’s debts are the entity’s responsibility, not the owner’s.
-This is the foundational principle of limited liability.
-But the principle fails the moment the owner signs a personal guarantee.
+The entity’s debts belong to the entity, not the owner.
+But that separation fails the moment the owner signs a personal guarantee.

 When No Personal Guarantee Exists

-COVID-era EIDLs of $200,000 or less did not require a personal guarantee.
-For these loans, the SBA’s collection is limited to the business entity’s assets.
+COVID-era SBA Economic Injury Disaster Loans of $200,000 or less did not require a personal guarantee.
+For those loans, collection is limited to the business entity’s assets.
 If the business is an LLC or corporation with no remaining assets, the owner’s personal wealth is not reachable on the loan itself.
-Sole proprietors are an exception—because there is no separate entity, the owner and the business are the same legal person, and the owner is personally liable regardless.
+Sole proprietors are the exception: there is no separate entity, so the owner and the business are the same legal person, and the owner is personally liable regardless.

 EIDLs over $200,000 required a personal guarantee and follow the same collection path as any personally guaranteed business debt.